toothpaste-theme/toothpaste/README.md

 2. Open Preferences
 3. Select Bundles
 4. Click on the Themes tab
-5. Find 'toothpaste.tmTheme' on your file system and click open
+5. Find `toothpaste.tmTheme` on your file system and click open

 ## macOS Terminal